Guitar Players...Learn About The Point Of Discipline. by Craig Bassett

 Not a pretty picture is it?
 So what are some things that you can do about it?
 Here are a few ideas…

 1.When learning a new lick or exercise, set a speed goal.
 Keep practicing the lick/exercise until the speed goal has been reached.
-Realise that this can sometimes take weeks, months (or even years!).
+Realize that this can sometimes take weeks, months (or even years!).

 3. Use visualization.
 See yourself in your mind's eye becoming a guitar virtuoso.
 This will help keep you motivated and enthusiastic!